-(S) Enhances the use of materials, procedures, subject matter and approaches to painting.
-Prerequisite: ART 2103 or consent of instructor.
+(S) Painting II expands the use of materials, procedures, subject matter and approaches to painting incorporated into the process of creating a unified series of works.
+Prerequisites: ART 2103 or consent of instructor.
 Recommended (not required) ART 1303 and ART 1333.